Patrick Leman: Research

-Patrick Leman's research themes explore the intersection of epistemic and social issues in developmental and social psychology, often from an experimental perspective.
+Leman's principal research concerns genetic epistemology and describes the ways in which children learn through communication with one another, often in informal, classroom contexts.
+His work explores the intersection of epistemic and social issues in developmental and social psychology, often from an experimental perspective.
 His early work on peer conversation with Gerard Duveen developed new methods for understanding children's co-construction of knowledge that has subsequently become a core area of research in European developmental psychology.

-He has also examined the role of gender in children's learning and, more recently, focused on issues of ethnicity and race in classroom contexts.
+He has also examined the role of gender and ethnicity and race in children's social relationships contexts.
 Leman's work fuses social, developmental, cognitive and cultural psychology.
 More recent applied research has developed these theoretical ideas in classroom contexts to promote positive youth development including setting up, with colleagues, the White Water Writers charity.
+Leman is co-author, with Professor Andrew Bremner, of the popular text book "Developmental Psychology."